-Myers-Briggs Test Has Been Debunked Time and Again.
+Myers‑Briggs Test Has Been Debunked Time and Again.
 Why Do Companies Still Use It?

 Even if one surpasses the stage of hiring, the continued reliance on MBTI as a way to align people “efficiently” carries strong implications.

-Israa Nair, a corporate psychologist explains the flip side of “measuring” personalities openly in the workplace, pointing out how it can become ‘labeling’ and can pit coworkers against each other.”
+Israa Nasir, a corporate psychotherapist, explains the flip side of “measuring” personalities openly in the workplace, pointing out how it can become ‘labeling’ and can pit coworkers against each other.”
 And eventually, “these types of label-oriented measures in the workplace can create workplace bias in hiring and promotions.”

 Malur remembers how, when he took the test for a multinational consulting company in the early 2000s, “the results of this psychometric tool weren’t confidential; all of us in the team discussed them, as most people discuss their food habits.”